 The morning before the eclipse, all I think about is not blinding my 5-month-old baby.
 I drape his carrier in a blue swaddle and hustle him into my friend’s house like a body builder carrying a teetering log.
-I’m terrified that the cloth will slip and he’ll take a wayward, devastating glance at the sun.… More Flyover state of mind
+I’m terrified that the cloth will slip and he’ll take a wayward, devastating glance at the sun.… Continue reading Flyover state of mind

 People kept telling me I didn't look pregnant.
 At 5 months, my sister-in-law studied the slack of my shirt over my flat tummy.
 "Can I touch it?"
 I hesitate.
 "Sure."
 There's nothing there but the slight pouch from my slouchy posture, a relic of adolescent shame about my 6'0 stature.
-Taylor and I attended his… More Vessel: thoughts on motherhood and the body
+Taylor and I attended his… Continue reading Vessel: thoughts on motherhood and the body

 Let me first say that I love Meryl Streep as much as the next person.
 After all, no one else flings a skillet full of potato in the exact style of Julia Child like she does.
 Or channels the glacial air of Anna Wintour with such compelling ease and confidence.
-But at the risk of… More A place for outsiders?
+But at the risk of… Continue reading A place for outsiders?
 Meryl Streep and Hollywood’s self-proclaimed inclusivity.

 I was in the kitchen multi-tasking my way through an elaborate quiche recipe.
 I sizzled bacon, caramelized vegetables, leaned my body weight against the rolling pin as a crust began to take shape.
 When I heard the doorbell, I felt a little thrill of anticipation.
-Maybe I was getting an early Christmas gift or a… More Leo: snapshot of a small grief.
+Maybe I was getting an early Christmas gift or a… Continue reading Leo: snapshot of a small grief.